-FHIR R5 Symptoms Implementation Guide, published by HL7 International / Clinical Interoperability Council.
+FHIR R4 Symptoms Implementation Guide, published by HL7 International / Clinical Interoperability Council.
 This guide is not an authorized publication; it is the continuous build for version 0.1.0 built by the FHIR (HL7® FHIR® Standard) CI Build.
 This version is based on the current content of https://github.com/HL7/fhir-symptoms-ig/ and changes regularly.
 See the Directory of published versions

 Page standards status: Informative |

 Jane Doe, a 60-year-old English-speaking Latina woman with a history of type 2 diabetes mellitus and hypertension, presented to the emergency department (ED) for evaluation of shortness of breath.
 When speaking to the ED triage nurse, she described her symptoms by saying: “For the last six weeks, I have been getting so winded when I have been walking upstairs.”
-The ED nurse documented a chief complaint of shortness of breath, and mentioned inthe ED triage note that the shortness of breath occurred upon exertion and resolved with rest.
+The ED nurse documented a chief complaint of shortness of breath and mentioned in the ED triage note that the shortness of breath occurred upon exertion and resolved with rest.
 The patient’s vital signs were documented in triage as blood pressure 162/90, respiratory rate 18, pulse 84, oxygen saturation 97% on room air, and temperature 98.2 degrees Fahrenheit.

 One hour later, the ED physician assessed the patient.
-At that time, the patient reported nocurrent shortness of breath.
-She described intermittent shortness of breath that occurred withexertion and was relieved with rest.
+At that time, the patient reported no current shortness of breath.
+She described intermittent shortness of breath that occurred with exertion and was relieved with rest.
 The most recent episode was yesterday.
 At that time, she ran up a flight of stairs as she was chasing her 5-year-old son.
 When she reached the top of the stairs, she was profoundly short of breath.
 The shortness of breath lasted approximately 5 minutes, and then it resolved.
 For the first time ever, she experienced chest pain in addition to the shortness of breath.
 The chest pain lasted 20 minutes and then resolved, too.
 Because this was the first ever episode of chest pain, she decided to seek emergency care.
 The chest pain was described as crushing or “like an elephant sitting on my chest”.
 There was no radiation of the pain.
-Concurrently with the shortness of breath and chest pain, she experienced dizziness and lightheadedness.
+Concurrently with the shortness of breath and chest pain, she experienced dizziness and light-headedness.
 In terms of other associated symptoms, she denied fever or chills.
 There was no cough.
 While she felt light-headed, she did not pass out.

 Mr. John Doe is a 72-year-old male who presents to the office with a complaint of dizziness that has been progressively worsening over the past 3 weeks.
-He describes the dizziness as a sensation of lightheadedness and feeling as though the room is spinning, particularly when he stands up or changes positions.
+He describes the dizziness as a sensation of light-headedness and feeling as though the room is spinning, particularly when he stands up or changes positions.
 He reports experiencing the dizziness several times throughout the day, especially after standing up from a seated position or when walking across the room.
 He denies any episodes of fainting or losing consciousness.

 The dizziness typically lasts for a few seconds to a minute and tends to resolve after he remains still or sits down.
 He has not experienced any significant headaches, chest pain, or shortness of breath associated with these episodes.
-He denies any recent falls, but has noticed occasional unsteadiness while walking.
+He denies any recent falls but has noticed occasional unsteadiness while walking.

 The patient also mentions mild hearing loss in his right ear for the past few months, though it has not been bothersome until recently.
 He denies any ringing in the ears (tinnitus) or ear fullness.
 He does not have any visual changes, such as double vision or blurred vision, and he has not experienced any nausea or vomiting with the dizziness.